maxxthum/aurora-local/README.md

-# aurora-local
+# aurora

-local test of the website
+This is a demostration website and will be used in future months to come :P